BrendaMichelle/js-dom-mini-challenge/README.md

 Figure out what you need to change to give Javascript access to the `h1#header` element.

 **YOUR NOTES**
+The Javascript file was loaded before the HTML, so we could not target the header from `index.js`.
+In `index.html`, we need to change the script tag that is loading the Javascript file to the following:
 ```
+<script src="index.js" defer></script>
 ```
 ___________